History of AEK Athens F.C.: 1982–83 season

-1983–84 season, part I
+1983–84 season

-In the summer of 1983, AEK faced another administrative change in their presidency, as Michalis Arkadis departed and the Cypriot travel agency owner, Lefteris Panagidis stepped in and replaced him.
-The English coach John Barnwell was hired, while Pavlos Papaioannou was acquired among others.
+In the summer of 1983, AEK faced another administrative change in their presidency, as Michalis Arkadis departed and the Cypriot travel agency owner, Lefteris Panagidis replaced him.
+The English manager John Barnwell was appointed, while Pavlos Papaioannou was acquired among others.
 On the other hand, Michalis Tzirakis left the club.
-After a bad start and an elimination from the Cup Winners' Cup's the first round by Újpest, Barnwell was fired.
+After a bad start and the elimination from the Cup Winners' Cup in the first round by Újpest, Barnwell was fired.
+Helmut Senekowitsch returned as manager.
+In December Takis Nikoloudis and Angel Kolev left the club.
+Senekowitsch did not manage to change the poor performances of the club and was also fired after two and a half months.
+With Kostas Nestoridis on the bench, AEK completed a bad season, where they eventually finished seventh in the league, while at the Cup were eliminated in the round of 16 by AEL.